inducer/pytato/doc/design.rst

     -   ``_pt_in``: The default name of an unnamed placeholder argument

-    -   ``_pt_data``: Used to automatically generate identifiers for names of :class:`~pytato.array.DataWrapper` arguments that are not supplied by the user.
+    -   ``_pt_data``: Used to automatically generate identifiers for names of :class:`~pytato.DataWrapper` arguments that are not supplied by the user.

     -   ``_pt_dist``: Used to automatically generate identifiers for